What Is Remote Work? A Guide to Understanding the Future of Work

 Remote employees are less productive

-In addition, remote employees work more.
+In addition, remote employees seem to work more.
 The US News & World Report found that remote employees work 6-7 more hours per week than on-site employees.

 One reason for this voluntary extra work could be the reduced commute.
-For example, in the the US, those with full-time jobs spend up to 11 days a year commuting alone.
+For example, in the USA, those with full-time jobs spend up to 11 days a year on the commute alone.

-If you add these hours back to the workweek and factor in less commuting stress, it makes sense that remote workers are willing to work longer.
+When these hours are added to the workweek and less commuting stress is factored in, it makes sense that remote workers are willing to work longer.

 Communication and collaboration are difficult among remote teams